AndyObtiva/abstract_feature_branch/README.md

 Upcoming
 --------

-- Support runtime read of features yml in development for easy testing purposes (trading off performance)
 - Support configuring per environment whether features yml is read at runtime or not (given performance trade-off)

 Contributing to abstract_feature_branch